lsprangers/lsprangers.github.io/docs/aws_sap/ML.md

     - Using the *Newscaster* speaking style

 ### Translate
-Allows us to do natural and accurate language translation
+Allows us to do natural and accurate language ***translation***

 - Localize content such as websites and applications
 - Also does for international users, and allows us to easily translate large volumes of text efficiently

 ### Lex
-Same thing that powers Amazon Alexa
+Same thing that powers Amazon Alexa - helps to understand ***intent***

 Automatic speech recognition that allows us to convert speech into text

 - Automated Speech Recognition to convert speech to text
 - Natural language understanding to recognize intent of text, callers
 - Integrates with ***Amazon Connect***
+    - Amazon connect is for cloud-based virtual contact center
+    - Connect will accept calls and stream into Lex, it will understand intent and invoke lambda, this will schedule something in CRM
     - Receive calls, create contact flows, and help establish cloud based customer contact center
     - Can integrate with other CRM systems or AWS Services
     - No upfront payments, and 80% cheaper than traditional contact center solutions